Camille greets me with a jovial Bonjour!

 Does negative thinking ruin your day?

-So, what is keeping you from being happy?
-And how do you overcome negative thinking?
+So, what exactly keeps us from being happy?
+And how do we overcome negative thinking?

 But what about other negative thoughts?